-This can include a combination of joint mobilisation, soft tissue massage and or dry needling.
+This can include a combination of shoulder joint mobilisation, soft tissue massage, and or dry needling.
 Shown to relieve pain for 24-48 hours, it’s a good adjunct to treatment but won’t be the thing that gets you better in the long term.

 Is Physiotherapy good for shoulder pain?

-Yes, physiotherapy is research-proven to reduce pain and improve function and quality of life in shoulder pain sufferers.
+Yes, physiotherapy is research-proven to reduce pain and improve function and quality of life.